Gawad Urian for Best Actress

 The Gawad Urian Best Actress, (officially, the Pinakamahusay na Pangunahing Aktres), is a movie award given by the Manunuri ng Pelikulang Pilipino (Filipino Film Critics) to lead actresses in a Philippine movie.

+The current award holder is Arisa Nakano for Kono Basho.

 Winners and nominees

 In the lists below, the winner of the award for each year is shown first, followed by the other nominees.